Balanced Product Quantum Codes: (Quantum) Codes and Chain Complexes

 CSS codes are in bijection with chain complexes of length two.
 This is because the $X$/$Z$-type generators can be mapped onto matrices $H_X$/$H_Z$.
 The condition that stabilizers need to commute is equivalent to demanding $H_Z^T H_X = 0$.
 Hence, a CSS code is nothing but a chain complex

-As we have seen previously for classical codes the reverse is also true: We can always obtain a quantum code from a chain complex.
-Let $C=(C_{\bullet},\del)$ be a chain complex of length $\geq 2$ then we pick some index $i$ and take
+As we have seen previously for classical codes the reverse is also true: We can always obtain a quantum code from a chain complex $C=(C_{\bullet},\del)$ in which every vector space $C_i$ is equipped with a basis of $i$-cells.
+Namely, we pick some index~$i$ and take the matrices~$H_Z^T$ and~$H_X$ representing the boundary operators in